 - Annual state personal income and (adjusted) employment.
 Includes earnings by industry, compensation of employees by industry, full-time and part-time employment by industry, transfer receipts, property income, farm income, and personal taxes.
 Note: These employment figures are more comprehensive than other employment figures – they better take into account military employment, employment in religious organizations, self-employment, farm workers, and other categories not covered by state unemployment insurance.

 - Local area personal income and employment.
 The above notes on employment apply.

 Consumer Price Index - The most commonly used measure of inflation.
 Price indexes for the U.S., Census regions, size of city, with cross-classifications of regions and size classes, with 26 local area indexes.

 Monthly/annual employment - Data from the Mississippi Department of Employment Security publication "Annual Averages" includes both residential- and establishment-based employment, unemployment rates, and civilian labor force for counties, metropolitan areas, and the state.

 Tax statistics - Tax data, including annual and monthly tax reports.

 Interest rates - Various interest rates from the Federal Reserve.
 Updated daily.

 County Business Patterns - Estimates of county-level economic activity.
 Site allows users to specify geographic area of interest.
 Lag of two years.

-Gaming - Click on reports.
-See also Department of Revenue data.
-Several reports, including tax receipts, gross revenue, and quarterly survey results.
+Gaming - Department of Revenue has several reports, including tax receipts, gross revenue, and quarterly survey results.